Skip to main content

 Verify Installation

-Verify the successful installation by executing the provided command; confirmation of a successful installation is indicated when the displayed output aligns with the example screenshot provided:
+Verify the successful installation by executing the provided command; confirmation of a successful installation is indicated when the displayed output aligns with the example output:

 databricks labs lakebridge transpile --help